- Family and Parenting

-I treasure my families blood that runs through my veins ~ That very thought came to my mind in1990 while laying in a Hospital bed.
+I treasure my families blood that runs through my veins ~ and that very thought came to my mind in1990 while laying in a Hospital bed.
 I'd been diagnosed with cancer.
-Knowing I lost both parents from this, I thought I might die, although the prognosis was good for me...but still, I was scared.
+Sadly I lost both parents from this decease, and knowing this I thought I might die.
+I was scared, although the prognosis was good for me - but still, I was scared.

-My mother told me stories about herself, dad and other family members of the past.
-To me the stories seemed so incredible, I had a hard time believing them.
-I just had to know and my search began.
+My mother told me stories about herself, including dad and other family members of the past.
+To me the stories seemed so incredible that I had a hard time believing them.
+I just had to know, so my search began.

-This is when I asked myself....what have I done to make this world a better place?
+Then of course I had to ask Myself....what have I done to make this world a better place?

 Meyer an avid art collector helped establish artists from Paris and Dresden

-Having already made a webpage about my father's 'von Meyer' side of the family genealogy chart, I knew that my Meyer family had done good for others.
-I learned for the last several years information about my extended family, and their part in philanthropy ....
-Some of this information came from readers that contacted me ...
+Having already made a webpage about my father's 'von Meyer' side of the family with a genealogy chart, I knew that my Meyer family had done good for others.
+For the last several years I learned more information about my extended family, including their part in philanthropy ....
+Some of this information actually came from readers that contacted me ...
 What a Blessing!

-While searching through my old suite case, I found a very old German newspaper article from Dresden, it was about my G.G. grandfather Johann Meyer.
-Because this article was written in 1937, that’s 50 years after his death.... to “Commemorate a Benefactor” It was printed in old German text, I could barely read it...so I had it translated.
-That's when I learned he was a philanthropist, I just didn't know to what extent...that was a great surprise to learn all the things he did to make life better for the less fortunate.
+While searching through my old suitcase, I found a very old German newspaper article from Dresden, it was about my G.G.grandfather Johann Meyer.
+This article was written in 1937, that’s 50 years after his death.... to “Commemorate a Benefactor” It was printed in old German text that I could barely read...so I had to have it translated...and that's when I learned and confirmed he was a philanthropist.
+I didn't know to what extent though...what a great surprise to learn all the things he did to make life better for the less fortunate.

-It all began in St.Petersburg Russia were Johann had been educated and gained his wealth.
 When the Russian Revolution began, he moved back to Germany, specifically to Dresden because that’s were the wealthy lived.
-He began his philanthropy, included building housing for poor workers so they could live in a clean environment, this started social housing in Germany.
-He also donated to schools, churches and many other needed institutions and establishments.
+He began his philanthropy there, included building housing for poor workers so they could live in a clean environment, this started social housing in Germany.
+He also donated to schools, churches, hospitals and many other needed institutions and establishments.

-A good friend of the Meyer family in Russia was Julius Ludwig Rothermundt....his son Adolf Rothermundt moved to Dresden and admired the tradition of Meyer buying art and displaying it for the public in his Villa...following in the same tradition, Adolf collected and displayed artworks in his own Villa.
+A good friend of Johann Meyer‘s in St. Petersburg Russia was Julius Ludwig Rothermundt....his son Adolf Rothermundt moved to Dresden and admired the tradition of Meyer buying art and displaying it in his Villa for the public.
+Following in the same tradition, Adolf collected and displayed artworks in his own Villa.

 The street and some buildings still existClick thumbnail to view full-size